n-j-91/assignment-solution/README.md

   Checks the health of the service.
 Returns 200 with json response when successful.

 - POST /upload/\<filename>
   Accepts a file in the form of multipart/form-data.
-Upon successful receiving of the file, decrypts it using a provided key and store to a location specified.
+Upon successful receipt of the file, it will be decrypted and stored to a location specified.